1. Installing & Updating

 Click a different route in the list to make it active; the previously active one flips to a gray dashed alternate.
 Scoring is keyed to your cruise altitude + aircraft — changing either flags the comparison as stale; click Recompare to refresh.

-10. Known Limitations
+14. Known Limitations

 - Beta software.
 Bugs may exist.
-Report at feedback@snickitybit.com.
+Report at feedback@snickitybit.com or via the in-app Send feedback button.

 - Airway expansion not implemented.
 Tokens like